quicwg/base-drafts/draft-ietf-quic-transport.md

 packets received from the client for this connection.

-We note that receipt of packets with higher packet numbers from the legitimate address will trigger another connection migration.
+We note that receipt of packets with higher packet numbers from the legitimate client address will trigger another connection migration.
 This will cause the validation of the address of the spurious migration to be abandoned.

-After verifying a new client address, the server SHOULD update any address validation tokens ({{address-validation}}) that it has issued to the client if those are no longer valid based on the changed address.

 ### Loss Detection and Congestion Control

 The capacity available on the new path might not be the same as the old path.

+A client SHOULD reset its congestion controller and roundtrip time estimator prior to sending any non-probing packets from a new local address.

-If the peer's address is validated successfully, the endpoint SHOULD reset its congestion controller and roundtrip time estimator prior to sending any data to the new address.
+After successful validation of the client's new address, the server SHOULD reset its congestion controller and roundtrip time estimator prior to sending any further non-probing packets.

 An endpoint MUST NOT restore its send rate unless it is reasonably sure that the path is the same as the previous path.
-For instance, a change in only port number is likely indicative of a rebinding in a middlebox and not a complete change in path.
-This determination likely depends on heuristics, which could be imperfect; if the new path capacity is significantly reduced, ultimately this relies on the congestion controller responding to congestion signals and reduce send rates appropriately.
+For instance, a change in the client's port number is likely indicative of a rebinding in a middlebox and not a complete change in path.
+This determination likely depends on heuristics, which could be imperfect; if the new path capacity is significantly reduced, ultimately this relies on the congestion controller responding to congestion signals and reducing send rates appropriately.

 There may be apparent reordering at the receiver when an endpoint sends data and probes from/to multiple addresses during the migration period, since the two resulting paths may have different rountrip times.
 A receiver of packets on multiple paths will still send ACK frames covering all received packets.

-Both endpoints use one congestion control and one loss recovery context, as described in {{QUIC-RECOVERY}}.
-A sender MAY make an exception for probe packets so that their loss detection is independent and does not unduly cause the congestion controller to reduce its sending rate.
+An endpoint MAY use a single congestion control context and a single loss recovery context, as described in {{QUIC-RECOVERY}}.
+A sender MAY make exceptions for probe packets so that their loss detection is independent and does not unduly cause the congestion controller to reduce its sending rate.
 For instance, an endpoint may run a separate alarm when a PATH_CHALLENGE is sent, which is disarmed when the corresponding PATH_RESPONSE is received.
-If the alarm fires before the PATH_RESPONSE is received, the endpoint might send a new PATH_CHALLENGE, and restart the alarm, but for a longer period of time.
+If the alarm fires before the PATH_RESPONSE is received, the endpoint might send a new PATH_CHALLENGE, and restart the alarm for a longer period of time.

 ### Privacy Implications of Connection Migration {#migration-linkability}